GSA/digitalgov.gov/content/posts/2013-04-30-apis-in-government.md

 ---
+url: /2013/04/30/apis-in-government/
 date: 2013-04-30 2:12:53 -0400
-title: 'APIs in Government'
+title: APIs in Government
-summary: 'This page is about what an Application Programming Interface or API is and what it does and how government agencies are using them to operate more efficiently.'
+summary: This page is about what an Application Programming Interface or API is and what it does and how government agencies are using them to operate more efficiently.
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - API
   - Code